Disney Bride Nicole planned a Walt Disney World wedding at the Wedding Pavilion and American Adventure Rotunda Ballroom in December 2016.

 I can’t believe my time as a “Disney Bride-To-Be” is over!
 After spending a year and a half carefully planning and making difficult decisions about what to include and what not include on the day of our wedding, here are some tips for current and future Disney brides and grooms, based on our top seven favorite choices from our Disney wedding!

-7 Things I’m Glad We Did for Our Disney Wedding
+7 Things We Don’t Regret For Our Disney Wedding

 - Our “First Look.”